smessie/Article-ESWC2024-DFDP/content/implementation.md

 ## Implementation
 {:#implementation}

-We implemented three proof-of-concept apps in TypeScript/JavaScript that first generate a form description and then use it to render the form in two different viewing environments.
+We implemented three proof-of-concept applications in TypeScript/JavaScript that first generate a form description and then use it to render the form in two different viewing environments.
-The FormGenerator app is an application programmed in the [Ember framework](cite:cites emberjs) generating a form description based on the form the user builds using drag-and-drop.
+The FormGenerator application is an application programmed in the [Ember framework](cite:cites emberjs) generating a form description based on the form the user builds using drag-and-drop.
-The FormRenderer app and FormCli app are two apps that render a given form description in respectively a Web browser using HTML or a text-based command-line interface.
+The FormRenderer application and FormCli application are two applications that render a given form description in respectively a Web browser using HTML or a text-based command-line interface.

 ### FormGenerator
 {:#implementation-formgenerator}

-The first app in the declarative form description pipeline is to generate the declarative form description.[^ImplementationFormGenerator]
+The first application in the declarative form description pipeline is to generate the declarative form description.[^ImplementationFormGenerator]
-In [](#fig:FormGenerator) a screenshot of the implemented app can be seen where the user can provide policy values, next to the ability to define form fields using drag-and-drop.
+In [](#fig:FormGenerator) a screenshot of the implemented application can be seen where the user can provide policy values, next to the ability to define form fields using drag-and-drop.
 Not all possible form elements are supported as it only functions as a proof of concept, but additional field types can be added similarly to the existing ones.

-[^ImplementationFormGenerator]: The source code of the FormGenerator app can be found at [https://github.com/SolidLabResearch/FormGenerator](https://github.com/SolidLabResearch/FormGenerator).
+[^ImplementationFormGenerator]: The source code of the FormGenerator application can be found at [https://github.com/SolidLabResearch/FormGenerator](https://github.com/SolidLabResearch/FormGenerator).

 <figure id="fig:FormGenerator" class="halfwidth">
 <img src="img/FormGenerator.png" alt="[Screenshot of FormGenerator application]" />
 <figcaption markdown="block">
-Implemented FormGenerator app.
+Implemented FormGenerator application.
 </figcaption>
 </figure>

 Describing footprints requires a rule and a policy language.
 As rule language, [Notation3 (N3)](cite:cites n3) is used.
 The rule premise allows for defining the event, while the rule conclusion defines the policy.
-We chose for N3 as they proved to be a working solution for our use case and the reasoning engine EYE implementing N3 is being developed at our lab.
+We chose N3 as it proved to be a working solution for our use case and the reasoning engine EYE implementing N3 is being developed at our lab.
 We therefore also made the decision to use the [EYE-JS library](cite:cites eye-js), a browser and node-distributed EYE reasoner via WebAssembly.
 By the use of reasoning, we obtain the rule conclusion which is then being parsed using a SPARQL query.
 Querying is done using [Comunica](cite:cites taelman_iswc_resources_comunica_2018), a knowledge graph querying framework.